MaxNize/SmallSchoolTCPServer/README.md

 -In "Auswertung.java":
     --Replace the options in "optionAs" with your option As.
     --Replace the options in "optionBs" with your option Bs.
-    --Set the for-loop to the length of "optionAs".

 -In "USERS" folder:
     --Delete the old users.